-Claim: Numeric codes used on produce stickers identify how food products were grown.
+Numeric PLU codes used on produce stickers identify how food products were grown.
+See Example(s)

 Those stickers on fruits and veggies tell you quite a bit!
 4 numbers mean they were conventionally grown.
 5 numbers starting with number 8 means they are genetically modified (GMO).
 And 5 numbers starting with 9 means they were organically grown.

-Origins: In general, this bit of information about the codes used on stickers to label produce in grocery stores is correct in a strictly literal sense.
-The International Federation for Produce Standards (IFPS) has defined a list of PLU (Price Look-Up) numbering codes for loose produce.
-These five-digit codes (which are sometimes four digits, because leading zeroes are typically not displayed) identify qualities associated with an item of produce, such as its type, its size, where it was grown, and how it was grown:
+Those little round stickers with numbers that shoppers often see on produce items such as apples, bananas, and oranges (as shown in the image displayed above) are Price Look-Up (PLU) numbering codes for fresh, unprocessed produce items.
+These codes are administered by the International Federation for Produce Standards (IFPS), who maintain a list of five-digit codes (which are sometimes four digits, because leading zeroes are typically not displayed) that identify qualities associated with an particular item of produce, such as its type, its size, where it was grown, and how it was grown:

 The last four digits of all the PLU codes issued so far fall into the 3000-4000 range, with the first digit of each code currently assigned one of three values, which are defined as follows:

-So, a five-digit code beginning with 8 signifies a genetically modified product, a five-digit code beginning with 9 signifies an organically grown product, and a five-digit code beginning with 0 (or a four-digit code) signifies a non-qualified (i.e., conventionally grown) product.
-Thus, the PLU code 4318 is assigned to small Cantaloupe/Muskmelon grown conventionally in the Eastern United States, while an organically grown standard yellow banana would be labeled 94011.
+In short, a five-digit code beginning with 9 identifies an organically grown product, and a five-digit code beginning with 0 (or a four-digit code) marks a non-qualified (i.e., conventionally grown) product.
+Thus, the PLU code 4318 is assigned to small cantaloupes or muskmelons grown conventionally in the Eastern United States, while the label 94011 would identify any organically grown standard yellow banana.

-Consumers can use an application on the Produce Marketing Association's (PMA) web site to search PLU codes and find out what products they identify.
+Curious consumers can use an application on the International Federation for Produce Standards (IFPS) web site to search PLU codes and find out what products they identify.